Skip to content

 Where do I meet with my Mentee?

-Mentors and Mentees may meet virtually online using Zoom, Skype, Google Meet, or the like.
+Mentors and Mentees may meet virtually online using teamRTC appointment (recommended), Zoom, Google Meet, or the like.
 You can speak over the phone or in person at a public place like a coffee shop.
 How and when you plan to meet is up to you and your Mentee.

 What should I do at the first meeting with my Mentee?

-The initial meeting with your Mentee will set the tone for subsequent meetings.
+The initial meeting with your Mentee will set the tone for subsequent meetings, and time should be taken to build rapport.
 Future meetings may be more or less formal depending on the chemistry between you and your Mentee and your personalities.
 See the Meetings section of this document for more information.

 What can I help my Mentee with?